holarissun/Data-Centric-OPE/readme.md

 # DataCOPE
-Code for Data-Centric Off-Policy Evaluation Without an Environment
+Code for DMLR Paper:

+### When is Off-Policy Evaluation (Reward Modeling) Useful in Contextual Bandits?
+A Data-Centric Perspective